-“There are so many places where free services are now available.
+“No one should ever, EVER, pay for credit monitoring,” Clark says.
+“If you want credit monitoring, do it for free.
+There are so many places where free services are now available.
 The easiest of all is to just go to Credit Karma.
 You get credit monitoring and dynamic credit scoring for free.
-Credit Sesame is a great free resource, as well.”
+Credit Sesame is a great free resource as well.”

 His recommendation is to set up a dashboard with Credit Karma or Credit Sesame before you freeze your credit.
-If you already have a credit freeze, you have to unfreeze your credit to sign up for either of those services.
+If you already have a credit freeze, you’ll have to unfreeze your credit to sign up for either of those services.

 You also need to freeze your credit with all three major credit bureaus.
 That’s the only way to ensure you’re fully protected because different creditors use different bureaus.
-Follow Team Clark’s guide to freeze your credit with Equifax, Experian and TransUnion.